lswith/hello-world-ts/README.md

 To get datadog working locally, you will need to install the agent on your computer: https://docs.datadoghq.com/agent/basic_agent_usage/osx/

+You will also need an api key.
+This can be created in the organization settings when logging into datadog.

 You will need to make sure the agent is configured with:

 ```